 On March 4, 1825, John Quincy Adams was sworn in as the sixth president of the United States.
-When Chief Justice John Marshall administered the oath, Adams placed his hand not on a Bible, but on a law book.
+When Chief Justice John Marshall administered the oath, Adams held not a Bible, but a law book.

 How did Adams get away with that?
 Doesn’t the Constitution require the president and other holders of federal office to swear on a Bible?